ooroor/hellostrangeworld/readme.md

 0. Web components
 0. Javascript
 0. org.apache.commons.configuration2 for application.properties related stuff
 0. Code Complexity analysis (NCSS)
+0. OWASP Threats Protection
+0. Checkstyle for consistent code layout etc.

 ### Technologies that will NOT be used
 - Spring